dumitrudandamian/deep-reinforcement-learning-p1_navigation/README.md

 Follow the instructions in `Navigation.ipynb` to get started with with the Dan's trained agent!

 Follow the instructions in `Reportipynb` to see how the Dan's agent is built, trained and tested!
+The DDQN agent got trained in less than 400 episodes (uplifted the target to 13.5 score average for last 100 episodes).